The Car Emergency Kit

-Do we really need to say this?
-We shouldn’t, but you’d be surprised how many people still don’t realize they need to have this paperwork in the vehicle at all times.
+Do we need to say this?
+We shouldn’t, but you’d be surprised how many people still don’t realize they must always have this paperwork in the vehicle.
 Carry your license in your wallet or purse while keeping insurance, and registration should stay with the car – many owner’s manuals will be packaged in a holder with a spot for these.

 A Charged Cell Phone

-Most of us live and die by plastic, whether it is debit or credit.
-Still, there are places in the world that don’t accept it, including toll roads and services.
-If you end up in one of those places without cash, you’re out of luck.
-We recommend keeping a twenty-dollar bill and a container of change – mainly quarters, but also some nickels and dime – in your car, just in case you need emergency fuel, food, or toll.
+Most of us live and die by plastic, whether debit or credit.
+Still, some places in the world don’t accept it, including toll roads and services.
+You’re out of luck if you end up in one of those places without cash.
+We recommend keeping a twenty-dollar bill and a container of change – mainly quarters, but also some nickels and dimes – in your car in case you need emergency fuel, food, or toll.